bastiaanwilliams/M.I.L/README.md

-mpg123 - audio converter, pre-installed on most Linux Distro's (installed by Mycroft also) bash shell - pre-installed zenity - GUI for shell commands
+mpg123 - audio converter, pre-installed on most Linux Distro's (installed by Mycroft also) bash shell - pre-installed zenity - GUI for shell commands mplayer - for media files like radio streams

 How to install